Galactic echoes: Nonlinear saturation of echo

 \section{Nonlinear saturation of echo}

-Here we explore the behavior of the echo in the fully nonlinear (i.e., non-perturbative) regime.
+This appendix explores the behavior of the echo in the fully nonlinear (i.e., non-perturbative) regime.
 As in \S\ref{sec:echo} we ignore both the self-gravity of the fluctuations and any small-scale diffusion.
-In addition, we consider a homogeneous system, i.e., a system with no steady-state gravitational potential (so this calculation is very similar to the corresponding plasma calculation in \S IV of \citealt{ONeil1968Temporal}).
+Furthermore, we consider a homogeneous system, i.e., a system with no steady-state gravitational potential (so this calculation is very similar to the corresponding plasma calculation in \S IV of \citealt{ONeil1968Temporal}).
 The advantage of the homogeneous assumption is that we do not have to use angle-action variables.

 Let us therefore consider a one-dimensional phase space $(x,v)$.
 The unperturbed distribution function is $f_0(v)$.
 Now we subject the system to a hammer that imparts a velocity change $\Delta v = k_1 \psi_1 \sin k_1 x$, arising from the potential $\Phi(x, t) = \delta(t - t_1) \psi_1 \cos k_1 x$ with $k_1 > 0$.
 The DF immediately after the kick is